-Jim Roberts is a percussionist, producer, artist and educator who resides in Chapel Hill, NC, USA.
+Jim Roberts is a percussionist, producer, artist, and educator who resides in Chapel Hill, NC, USA.
 His skills include drum set, djembe, congas, production using Ableton Live, and Cubase and performing with groups or solo.
 He is also an educator, teaching drum set and percussion at Elon University as well as directing the Elon World Percussion Ensemble.
-In addition, he also teaches several classes on the music of the 1960's and 1970's, the period in which he grew up in.
+Also, he teaches several classes on the music of the 1960s and 1970s, the period in which he grew up.

-During the summer of 1996, Roberts went to the Grassroots festival in Ithaca where he performed with the Horse Flies.
+During the summer of 1996, Roberts went to the Grassroots Festival in Ithaca where he performed with the Horse Flies.
 This performance was mysteriously recorded and it became a CD entitled In the Dance Tent.
 No one knows the origin of the recording.
-From that performance it was arranged to record a studio version the following October.
-Two Traditions was released with a few added tracks in 1999 and was the last full album which featured longtime bassist John Hayward who succumbed to cancer in 1997.
+From that performance, it was arranged to record a studio version the following October.
+Two Traditions was released with a few added tracks in 1999 and it was the last full album that featured longtime bassist John Hayward who succumbed to cancer in 1997.
 It was produced by Roberts with Jeff Claus and Judy Hyman.

-In 1999, Roberts attended the School of Audio Engineering (SAE) and graduated with a Audio Technology Diploma in June 2000.
+In 1999, Roberts attended the School of Audio Engineering (SAE) and graduated with an Audio Technology Diploma in June 2000.
 That year he opened Kalimba Studio where he produced and engineered a variety of musical genres.
-Artists included Futureman, Sons of Steel, Cady Finlayson, CapeTown, Secret Commonwealth and more.
-The range of projects included country, Irish, blues, classical, song writer demos and experimental projects.
-He recorded and performed for a variety of artists including Victor Wooten, Futureman, Shane Theriot, Theresa Andersson, Melanie, O. J. Ekemode, Jan Pulsford, The Horse Flies, Donna the Buffalo and The Hix.
+Artists included Futureman, Sons of Steel, Cady Finlayson, CapeTown, Secret Commonwealth, and more.
+The range of projects included country, Irish, blues, classical, songwriter demos, and experimental projects.
+He recorded and performed for a variety of artists including Victor Wooten, Futureman, Shane Theriot, Theresa Andersson, Melanie, O. J. Ekemode, Jan Pulsford, The Horse Flies, John Mooney, Donna the Buffalo and The Hix.
 In 2002 CapeTown, Waka Waka was recorded and released with South African singer, Paul Peterson.
-This project allowed Jim to return to the afro-pop style that he loved with Mbonda Afrika from the early 1990's.
+This project allowed Jim to return to the afro-pop style that he loved with Mbonda Afrika from the early 1990s.
 CapeTown performed live locally and regionally.
 During the period he also fostered an important relationship with engineer Neal Cappillino who helped mix some of his projects and became a close friend.

 In 2006, Jim returned to the triangle area and immediately picked up gigging and teaching work.
 He worked for the American Dance Festival as music faculty in the summer of 2006.
 After ADF, he toured to California with Footloose where he performed a week at the American Music Festival near Mendocino, Ca. and finished with a statewide tour.
 Upon returning, Jim started teaching at Elon University in fall where is still on the faculty.
-At Elon, Jim is the director of the World Percussion Ensemble, teaches drum set/hand drums/percussion and teaches two courses on the music of the 60’s and 70’s.
+At Elon, Jim is the director of the World Percussion Ensemble, teaches drum set/hand drums/percussion, and teaches two courses on the music of the ’60s and 70s.
 He also performs with several bands, Footloose, The Ivory Boys, Craicdown, and Mahalo Jazz.
-In October of 2018, he completed a odyssey project called The Tao of Time, that took 10 years to complete.
-It is his the most comprehensive work to date.
+In October of 2018, he completed an odyssey project called The Tao of Time, which took 10 years to complete.
+It is his most comprehensive work to date.
 It is a journey through time, past and future, real and imagined.